Dual Credit Program - Upper School - McDonogh School

 Are all Upper School courses eligible for dual credit recognition?

-Only courses approved by McDonogh and NDMU are eligible for dual credit status.
-Typically, these are advanced courses offered in the eleventh and twelfth grades.
+Only courses approved by McDonogh, Washington College, NDMU, and St. Mary's College of Maryland are eligible for dual credit status.
+Typically, these are advanced courses offered in the eleventh and twelfth grade years, though students in lower grades may qualify.

 Isn't this just like sending AP scores to colleges?